Notice: This literary work is solely for entertainment, it was not designed to illustrate the background of the Igbo culture and their deities.

 In Uwa mmuo, was a dwelling place for all shades of spirit.
-Those who did good and lived rightly in the eyes of the God supreme during there time in the land of the living, were allowed to stay in Eluigwe as mmuo oma, where they were occasionally visited by Chukwu.
+Those who did good and lived rightly in the eyes of the God supreme during their time in the land of the living were allowed to stay in Eluigwe as mmuo oma, where they were occasionally visited by Chukwu.
 Those in this place were under the care and supervision of Chukwu.
-Where as those who did so much bad and lived wrongly in the eyes of Chukwu were regarded as mmuo ojor, and were sent to Oku mmuo under the supervision of Ekwensu.
+Whereas those who did so much bad and lived wrongly in the eyes of Chukwu were regarded as mmuo ojor and were sent to Oku mmuo under the supervision of Ekwensu.

 The cascade of chain reactions that emanated from the Godly squabbles, turned the gaze of the God of Uwa mmuo to the mortal realm.

-And so in retaliation, Ekwensu deviced a means to seize control over the living, plotting a fine plan to expand his dominion over all creation.
+And so in retaliation, Ekwensu devised a means to seize control over the living, plotting a fine plan to expand his dominion over all creation.